 Video 6: Documenting Your Sources

-The last two presentations are from the “DNA in Genealogy Research Collection”:
+The following two presentations are from the “DNA in Genealogy Research Collection”:

 Video 7: FUNdamentals of DNA